Peng Chau: Transportation

 The main mode of transportation on the island is the bicycle, or on foot.
 Motor vehicles are not permitted on the island except emergency services, construction and village vehicles used for the transport of goods around the island.

-Peng Chau is accessible by ferry (Hong Kong & Kowloon Ferry) from Central on Hong Kong Island, or by ferry from Cheung Chau via Mui Wo and Chi Ma Wan (Sun Ferry), or by Kai-to ferry from Discovery Bay on Lantau Island.
+Peng Chau is accessible by ferry from Central on Hong Kong Island (Hong Kong & Kowloon Ferry), or by ferry from Cheung Chau via Mui Wo and Chi Ma Wan (Sun Ferry), or by ferry from Discovery Bay on Lantau Island (Peng Chau Kaito).

+The only ferry link to the nearby island, Hei Ling Chau, commences from Peng Chau (Hong Kong & Kowloon Ferry).

 Helicopters are sometimes used in medical emergencies.

 Peng Chau is linked to Tai Lei Island by a bridge.
 The bridge is part of Peng Lei Road.
 It is a popular fishing spot.